Two people working with clay in a pottery studio with tools and sketches on a whiteboard.

 Technicians always on hand

-Book one-to-one sessions with our technicians whenever you want focused guidance.
+Book one-to-one sessions with our experienced tutors whenever you want focused guidance.

 Why 15 hours per week?
 Our part-time model is how we keep costs down for everyone.
 By sharing equipment and space across many members, we can offer access at a fraction of what a private studio would cost.
 Like a gym, the model works because not everyone comes at once.